Using profiles with Compose

 $ COMPOSE_PROFILES=debug docker compose down

-Both commands stop and remove services with the debug profile.
-In the following compose.yml file, this stops the services db and phpmyadmin.
+Both commands stop and remove services with the debug profile and services without a profile.
+In the following compose.yaml file, this stops the services db, backend and phpmyadmin.

 services: